-- Preheat oven to 350°F. Line 2-3 baking sheets with parchment paper and set aside.
+- Preheat the oven to 350°F. Line 2-3 baking sheets with parchment paper and set aside.

 - In a small saucepan over medium-low heat, melt the butter with the brown sugar and maple syrup, stirring consistently until fully melted.
-Remove from heat and stir in the flour.
+Remove from heat and stir in the oats, flour, and salt.
 Allow mixture to sit for 5 minutes to thicken.

 - Drop teaspoonfuls of the mixture onto the lined baking sheet, keeping them several inches apart.
 Bake for 7-8 minutes, or until golden brown.
 Remove and allow cookies to cool on baking sheet for 5 minutes before transferring to a cooling rack.

-- Once the cookies are completely cooled, gently spread melted chocolate on one side of each cookie.
-Allow cookies to set in the refrigerator (about 10 minutes) before serving.
+- Once the cookies are completely cooled, gently spread melted chocolate on one side of half of the cookies.
+Top each one with another cookie, creating a sandwich cookie.
+Allow to set in the refrigerator about 10 minutes before serving.